What is bronchiolitis?

 or asthma such as:

 Chest X-rays.
-A diagnostic test which uses invisible electromagnetic energy beams to produce images
+A diagnostic test that uses invisible electromagnetic energy beams to produce images

 of internal tissues, bones, and organs onto film.